 Valuing Hotel Intellectual Property and Structuring the Capital Stack

-Accurately assessing the value of hotel intellectual property is a critical component of structuring the most advantageous deal.
-This course is designed to develop a high level of financial sophistication in valuing hotel management contracts and valuing franchise agreements in addition to valuing the real assets.
+To structure the most advantageous deal it is critical to assess the value of hotel intellectual property accurately.
+This course is designed to help you develop a high level of financial sophistication so you can properly assess hotel management agreements and franchise agreements, as well as assign value to the real assets.

-Participants will value the intellectual property rights created in management contracts and franchise agreements and learn how debt and equity capital markets are used to financially engineer enhancements in the value of the real estate.
-Participants will also learn how to determine the cost of mortgage loans, be introduced to the secondary mortgage market and lodging REIT structures, and learn how to calculate the returns to private real estate fund investors and sponsors.
 This course emphasizes the role of debt capital in creating value for equity and the role of public and private equity in modern real estate capital markets.
-Throughout the course, participants use sophisticated spreadsheet tools to support and quantify the analyses, all of which can be used to analyze real-life opportunities.
+Throughout the course, you will use sophisticated spreadsheet tools to support and quantify the analyses, all of which can be used to analyze real-life opportunities.